Find the Numbers

 Match the Valve

 Tubes come with two different valve styles.
-Presta valves are more narrow and screw open.
-Schrader valves are what you see on car tires.
+Presta valves are more narrow and screw open and are commonly found on performance road and mountain bikes.
+Schrader valves are what you see on car tires and are more common on less expensive bikes.
 If you choose the wrong valve, it will either not fit through the rim of your tire, or may make you more prone to flat tires.

 Article Written By Kathrine Cole